openethereum/openethereum.github.io/Basic-Usage.md

 To use Parity run `parity` command and then head on to [http://localhost:8080/](http://localhost:8080/) or another port specified by `--dapps-port PORT` option.
 This will bring up the UI that can be used to monitor Ethereum blockchain syncing progress and to use Mist wallet or any other installed dapp.
 Once the syncing is complete, new transactions can be sent.
 Before relaying a transaction [Secure Transaction Signer](Secure Transaction Signer) has to be used to sign it.

-You can also connect to the Morden testnet with `parity --chain morden`.
+You can also connect to the Ropsten testnet with `parity --chain ropsten`.

 You can override the normal boot nodes and connect to your own nodes by using `parity --bootnodes ...`, e.g. you might run a local `geth` node and sync from that by running `parity --bootnodes enode://YOU_GETH_NODE_ID_HERE@127.0.0.1:30303`.
 You need to check geth's output to figure out what node ID is.